joinpursuit/AC_4_Web/units/fundamentals/lessons/functions/arguments_and_closures_update.md

 ## Goals

-* Understand the various ways arguments can be passed to functions and utilized in block
+* Understand the various ways arguments can be passed to functions and utilized
 * Understand what closures are in JavaScript
 * Create and utilize closures